-Dr. Vu Thanh Tu Anh is the director of Fulbright School of Public Policy and Management
+Dr. Vu Thanh Tu Anh is the dean of Fulbright School of Public Policy and Management

-Dr. Vu Thanh Tu Anh is the director of Fulbright School of Public Policy and Management, and a research fellow at the Harvard Kennedy School.
+Dr. Vu Thanh Tu Anh is the Dean of Fulbright School of Public Policy and Management, and a research fellow at the Harvard Kennedy School.
 Dr. Tu Anh's primary research interests include economic development, industrial policy, and institutional economics.
-As the Fulbright School's research director, Dr. Tu Anh leads the Fulbright School's policy research and analysis efforts and coordinating research teams.
+As the Fulbright School's Research Director, Dr. Tu Anh leads the Fulbright School's policy research and analysis efforts and coordinating research teams.
 He teaches regularly in the Fulbright School's executive education and policy dialogue initiatives with the Vietnamese government.
 Dr Tu Anh also serves as a member of the Consultative Group of the National Assembly’s Economic Committee, member of the Scientific Committee at Vietnam National University.
 Dr Tu Anh frequently comments on economic policy issues in the Vietnamese media.
-Dr. Tu Anh received his PhD degrees in economics from Boston College.
+Dr. Tu Anh received his PhD degrees in Economics from Boston College.

 - Macroeconomics: Theories and Policy Applications

 - Microeconomics for Public Policy

 - Research Methods for Public Policy

 - Public Investment

 - With Tran Thi Que Giang, “The Politics of Basel Implementation in Vietnam”, forthcoming in an edited volume titiled “Low Income Countries Navigating Global Banking Standards,” published by Oxford University Press.

 - With Dwight Perkins, “Economic growth in Vietnam: Sources of Growth since Doi Moi and Future Challenges,” Forthcoming in Vietnam: Economy, Society, and State in a Shifting Global Environment, edited by Dwight Perkins and Borje Ljunggren.